-A good sew-in starts with a solid foundation: your braiding pattern.
-The right pattern will ensure your tracks remain flat and your style impeccable, whether you want to don a side part, middle part, or throw your hair up in a messy bun.
+Every good sew-in starts with a solid foundation: your weave braid pattern.
+The right sew in pattern will ensure your tracks remain flat and your style impeccable, whether you want to don a side part sew in, middle part sew in, or throw your hair up in a messy bun.

-No two braiding patterns are the same and each of them serves a unique purpose depending on the style you want to achieve.
-Keep reading to find the braiding pattern to fit your needs, but first, read up on these DOs and DON’Ts to ensure a safe & healthy sew-in experience.
+No two weave braid patterns are the same and each of them serves a unique purpose depending on the style you want to achieve.
+Keep reading to find the weave braid patterns to fit your needs, but first, read up on these DOs and DON’Ts to ensure a safe & healthy sew-in experience.

 DO shampoo, condition and deep condition your hair beforehand.